 3. Replace halogen bulbs with LED lights

 LED lights use less electricity than halogen bulbs.
 Additionally, LED lights are affordable and come in different stylish designs.
 Switch to LED bulbs and lights to reduce electricity usage.

 4. Regulate your thermostat

 Adjusting your thermostat to lower temperatures will help minimize energy consumption at home.
-Investing in a programmable or smart thermostat is recommended to further lower energy costs if you have an aged model.
+Investing in a programmable or smart thermostat, such as those by RMS Heating and Cooling, is recommended to further lower energy costs if you have an aged model.
 These advanced models will turn off when your home doesn’t need heating or cooling, reducing wasteful energy use.

 5. Repair or upgrade your HVAC system